marcelofern/marcelofern.github.io/assorted/reading_list/index.md

 ## Nonfiction

+- Too Much Money How Wealth Disparities Are Unbalancing Aotearoa New Zealand
+- Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed
+- The Myth of the Rational Voter
 - How Big Things Get Done (The financial times - best books of 2023)
 - Show Stopper!: The Breakneck Race to Create Windows NT and the Next Generation at Microsoft